raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Method-level Protocols

-A method can explicitly set the OPTIONAL **protocols** property to specify the protocol(s) used to invoke it, thereby overriding the protocols set elsewhere, e.g. in the baseUri or the root-level **properties** property.
+A method can explicitly set the OPTIONAL **protocols** property to specify the protocol(s) used to invoke it, thereby overriding the protocols set elsewhere, for example in the baseUri or the root-level **properties** property.

 In the following example, the get method is accessible through both HTTP and HTTPS, while the rest of the API requires HTTPS.